shayakchemistry/DataSciencePrep/AlgoProject/README.md

 - Peek or Top: Returns top element of stack.
 - isEmpty: Returns true if stack is empty, else false.

+This is demonstrated in Stack.cpp file.

 ##### Queues

 Queue is an abstract data structure, somewhat similar to Stacks.
 Unlike stacks, a queue is open at both its ends.
 One end is always used to insert data (enqueue) and the other is used to remove data (dequeue).
 Queue follows First-In-First-Out methodology, i.e., the data item stored first will be accessed first.
 A real-world example of queue can be a single-lane one-way road, where the vehicle enters first, exits first.
 More real-world examples can be seen as queues at the ticket windows and bus-stops.
+This is demonstrated in Queue.cpp file.

 ### Sorting